 1).
 Look back over the past year: how important has planning, implementing and evaluating been for the ability of your group, team or department to meet its goals?
 Describe the planning process, implementing process and evaluating process that you have experienced in the workplace.
 Were there any unexpected events that demanded and adjustment or modification of your plans?
 Did your group or team have a contingency plan that helped you with the course correction?

 2).
 Examine your strengths and weaknesses as a leader: how easy or difficult is it for you to build trust among the group you work with and to excite people to deliver exceptional performance?
 How can you improve on these dimensions?

 3).
-What is the meaning of community, authenticity, significance and excitement in your workplace?
-Identify and be prepared to discuss one specific behavior of yours that could help you deliver as a leader on each of these dimensions.
+What is the meaning of trust in your workplace?
+Identify and be prepared to discuss one specific example of trust in your work[place.

 4).
 What are the lessons learned from this Module?